Article

 Companies can achieve another layer of security by conducting post-entry audits.
 These audits can uncover hidden vulnerabilities and other potential supply chain risks.
 They can also identify instances where duties or fees are over or underpaid and give managers further insight into the true dynamics of the supply chain.

 Again, import management software makes audits much easier to conduct because the program’s reporting functions are typically designed to provide most of the relevant information.
-But even if a company isn’t using global trade management software, a cursory overview of the import and export process after the fact is a step in the right direction.
+But even if a company isn’t using global trade management software, a cursory overview of the import and export process is a step in the right direction.
 That said, keeping track of all the possible pain points in any given supply chain is practically impossible without utilizing software, so relying on manual processes invites a certain amount of risk.

 Implement these 10 best practices for supply chain risk mitigation today: